Egg Salad

 • Mayonnaise: I like ½ cup mayonnaise in this recipe, you can certainly use less (or substitute Greek yogurt or mashed avocado).

-• Parsley: Or substitute minced dill, tarragon, or chives.
+• Parsley: Or substitute minced fresh dill, tarragon, or chives.
+Different fresh herbs will change the flavor, but not in a bad way.

 • Mustard: You can use a different mustard such as yellow mustard, or even ground mustard (start with 1 teaspoon ground mustard, taste it, and see if you think it needs more).

 • Hard-boiled eggs: I love this egg cooker for making hard-boiled eggs.
-Seriously, I use it all the time (Culinary Hill may earn money if you make a purchase through this link).
+Seriously, I use it all the time.
+You can also buy cooked eggs without the peel or see my fool-proof tutorial on how to make hard-boiled eggs on the stove.

 Step-by-step instructions